apache/spark/docs/configuration.md

  <td><code>spark.executor.resource.{resourceType}.discoveryScript</code></td>
   <td>None</td>
   <td>
-    The script the executor should run to discover a particular resource type.
+    A script for the executor to run to discover a particular resource type.
 This should write to STDOUT a JSON string in the format of the ResourceInformation class.
-This has a name and array of addresses.
+This has a name and an array of addresses.
   </td>
 </tr>
 <tr>